error311/FileRise/README.md

 changelogs available here: <https://github.com/error311/multi-file-upload-editor-docker/>

-Multi File Upload Editor is a lightweight, secure web application for uploading, editing, and managing files.
-It’s built with an Apache/PHP backend and a modern JavaScript frontend (ES6 modules) to provide a responsive, dynamic file management interface.
-The application is ideal for scenarios like document management, image galleries, firmware file hosting, or any situation where multiple files need to be uploaded and organized through a web interface.
+Multi File Upload Editor is a lightweight, secure, self-hosted web application for uploading, editing, and managing files.
+Built with an Apache/PHP backend and a modern JavaScript (ES6 modules) frontend, it offers a responsive, dynamic file management interface.
+It serves as an alternative to solutions like FileGator or ProjectSend, providing an easy-to-setup experience ideal for document management, image galleries, firmware file hosting, and more.

 ---